sobotamatthew-a11y/Forest_loss_impact_catchment_water_cycling/README.md

   - R script trains random forest models to impute the changes in RB-Index in the After1 period created in data grab script.
 Datasets of catchment attributes and RB-indices are contructed separately.
 The script performs a hyperparameter grid search at each recursive feature elimination (RFE) iteration based on objective function.
 The script saves the optimal set of parameters and best model after RFE.

+*  data_grab_ROBIN.R
+  -  R script that loads files containing precipitation and streamflow data for each catchment from ROBIN database.
+The script loops through all CARAVAN US catchments and calculates RB-index and evaporative index before and after forest loss years.
+The .csv list of forest loss years from Hansen et al. 2013 was generated separately in QGIS.